 - 1. To review the council's corporate governance arrangements against the good governance framework, including the ethical framework, and consider the local code of governance. - 2.
-To monitor the effective development and operation of risk management in the council. - 3.
-To monitor progress in addressing risk-related issues reported to the committee. - 4.
-To consider reports on the effectiveness of internal controls and monitor the implementation of agreed actions. - 5.
-To consider reports on the effectiveness of financial management arrangements, including compliance with Chartered Institute of Public Finance and Accountancy's (CIPFA) Financial Management Code. - 6.
-To consider the council's arrangements to secure value for money and review assurances and assessments on the effectiveness of these arrangements. - 7.
-To review the assessment of fraud risks and potential harm to the council from fraud and corruption. - 8.
-To monitor the counter fraud strategy, actions and resources. - 9.
+To review the ethics and culture of the Council to ensure appropriate behaviours and values operate and enable openness and transparency. - 3.
+To monitor the effective development and operation of risk management in the council. - 4.
+To monitor progress in addressing risk-related issues reported to the committee. - 5.
+To consider reports on the effectiveness of internal controls and monitor the implementation of agreed actions. - 6.
+To consider reports on the effectiveness of financial management arrangements, including compliance with Chartered Institute of Public Finance and Accountancy's (CIPFA) Financial Management Code. - 7.
+To consider the council's arrangements to secure value for money and review assurances and assessments on the effectiveness of these arrangements, including review of the external audit, internal audit and other assurance providers' work relating to value for money. - 8.
+To review the assessment of fraud risks and potential harm to the council from fraud and corruption. - 9.
+To monitor the counter fraud strategy, actions and resources including the use of benchmarking and other analytics to inform this review. - 10.
 To review the governance and assurance arrangements for significant partnerships or collaborations.